ralna/GALAHAD/html/Python/_sources/wcp.rst.txt

           holds the number of variables.
       m : int
           holds the number of residuals.
-      f : float
-          holds the constant term $f$ in the objective function. g : ndarray(n)
-          holds the values of the linear term $g$ in the objective function. a_ne : int
+      a_ne : int
           holds the number of entries in the constraint Jacobian $A$.
       A_val : ndarray(a_ne)